The Typical Lifespan of a Septic System

 Even if the system does last roughly 25 years, that doesn’t mean those will be 25 years of trouble-free operation.
 Typically, homeowners only schedule a septic tank pumping or OSS inspection when they experience a problem.
 This is the wrong approach.
 To ensure maximum longevity and reliability, you should schedule regular maintenance yearly, or at least every two years.

 Failure to conduct maintenance causes untreated solids to build up.
-Over time, this can damage the tank, the pipes, the leaching system, or distribution system.
+Over time, this can damage the tank, the pipes, the leaching system and the distribution system.
 This could result in premature failure within as little as 10 years, even if the system is fairly new.

 We Do Tank Pumping & Inspections

 As the homeowner, you play a huge role in how long your septic system holds up.
 Contact Lil John Sanitary Services for maintenance.
 We also do grease trap cleaning and septic system work for facilities.
-A septic system’s lifespan is dependent on how well you maintain it along the way.
+Contact us today for a consultation.